 The cold temperatures of an ice pack reduce blood flow to the treated area.
 Decreased blood flow can reduce inflammation and swelling that can cause pain.
 Cold temperatures can also temporarily reduce nerve activity associated with back pain.

 Use a towel between your skin and the ice pack to avoid damaging your skin.
 Limit each cold therapy session to 20 minutes or less.
-Remove the ice pack if you notice that your skin is numb, blistered, red or blotchy.
+Remove the ice pack if you notice that your skin is numb, blistered, red, or blotchy.

 Heat helps soothe stiff joints between the bones of the spine, known as vertebrae.
 Warmth also relaxes painful muscle spasms.

 There are two main types of therapeutic heat: dry and moist.
 Dry heat, like that provided by heating pads, can draw moisture away from the body and may leave skin dehydrated, but some people prefer the convenience of dry heat.
-The moisture provided by moist heat methods, such as hot baths, can deliver the therapeutic effects deep into the affected tissue.
+The moisture provided by moist heat methods, such as hot baths, can deliver therapeutic effects deep into the affected tissue.

-Some people find that using cloth bags, gel packs or heat wraps provide the benefits of both dry and moist heat by combining the deep therapeutic effects of moist heat with the convenience of dry heat.
+Some people find that using cloth bags, gel packs or heat wraps provides the benefits of both dry and moist heat by combining the deep therapeutic effects of moist heat with the convenience of dry heat.
 In many cases, you can heat these in your microwave.

 When using heat, make sure the temperature is not too hot.
 Avoid the risk of burns by placing a towel between the heat source and your skin.
 Do not apply heat for longer than 20 minutes at a time.